 Want a powerhouse combo for your studio?

-Are you looking for rhythm warm-ups that target exactly what students struggle with while bridging the gap between rhythm exercises & actually creating music?
-Would like your students to: Move…
+This unit of rhythm warm-ups targets exactly what students struggle with while bridging the gap between rhythm exercises & actually creating music!